-Serving as a Cleveland Marathon Ambassador this year has prompted me to look back at my running journey, which includes completing 40+ road races since 2008.
-I know some readers have followed my blog from the start in 2010, but if you haven’t or have forgotten some of the details, I wanted to share them today.
+When I served as a Cleveland Marathon Ambassador it ha prompted me to look back at my running journey, which included completing 40+ road races since 2008.
+I know some readers have followed my blog from the start in 2010, but if you haven’t or have forgotten some of the details, I wanted to share them in full today.

 My Running Story